NirDiamant/RAG_Techniques/README.md

     Create a chunk header that includes context about the document and/or section of the document, and prepend that to each chunk in order to improve the retrieval accuracy.

     #### Additional Resources 📚
-    [dsRAG]: open-source retrieval engine that implements this technique (and a few other advanced RAG techniques)(https://github.com/D-Star-AI/dsRAG)
+    [dsRAG](https://github.com/D-Star-AI/dsRAG): open-source retrieval engine that implements this technique (and a few other advanced RAG techniques)

 9. Context Enrichment Techniques 📝
    - **[LangChain](all_rag_techniques/context_enrichment_window_around_chunk.ipynb)**